reactjs/react.dev/src/content/learn/tutorial-tic-tac-toe.md

 }
 ```

-Note how unlike the browser `div`s, your own components `Board` and `Square` must start with a capital letter.
+Note how unlike the browser `div`s, your own Components `Board` and `Square` must start with a capital letter.

 Let's take a look:

 ![one-filled board](../images/tutorial/board-filled-with-ones.png)

 Oh no!
 You lost the numbered squares you had before.
 Now each square says "1".
-To fix this, you will use *props* to pass the value each square should have from the parent component (`Board`) to its child (`Square`).
+To fix this, you will use *props* to pass the value each square should have from the parent Component (`Board`) to its child (`Square`).

-Update the `Square` component to read the `value` prop that you'll pass from the `Board`:
+Update the `Square` Component to read the `value` prop that you'll pass from the `Board`:

 ```js {1}
 function Square({ value }) {